 What to see and do in the area: Take a trip down memory lane in Berlin, Maryland's charming historic town on a food tour.
 Enjoy an informative culinary journey while you taste your way through the revitalized Main Street.
 Also, Ocean City is a fisherman's paradise, providing wonderful fishing opportunities over hundreds of square miles.

-What to see and do in the area: You can choose from a wide range of islands rentals depending on what kind of vehicle you prefare for exploring the island.
-Bikes, cars and scooters are availible.
+What to see and do in the area: You can choose from a wide range of island rentals depending on what kind of vehicle you prefer for exploring the island.
+Bikes, cars and scooters are available.
 There are also lots of tours Block island can offer: by land, by air or by sea.

 Driving into Bethany Beach you’ll be greeted by the intimate shops leading you to a quiet sense of calmness.
 You breathe in the ocean air, and you can suddenly feel that this is your coastal home away from home.
 Bethany is the kind of place that's perfectly suited to beach-house gatherings of extended families, who find their sunny days filled with an endless array of do-as-you-please activities.

-What to see and do in the area: Visit South Bethany Seafood Market which is open for take out from noon to 8 pm.
-There are also plentty of bars and restaurants in the area.
-The Bethany Surf Shop located in the quaint town of Bethany Beach offers a wide variety of surf, body, and skim boards, apparel, and accessories as well as commemorative T-shirts, surf tours and rentals.
+What to see and do in the area: Visit South Bethany Seafood Market which is open for takeout from noon to 8 pm.
+There are also plenty of bars and restaurants in the area.
+The Bethany Surf Shop located in the quaint town of Bethany Beach offers a wide variety of surf, body, and skimboards, apparel, and accessories as well as commemorative T-shirts, surf tours and rentals.

 There’s a reason former presidents George Herbert Walker Bush and George “W” Bush summer in genteel Kennebunkport – it’s beautiful, historic and full of great places to eat.